 What is New Naratif?

-New Naratif is a movement for democracy, freedom of speech, and freedom of information in Southeast Asia.
+New Naratif is a movement to democratise democracy in Southeast Asia.

-We are also committed to access.
+We are also committed to accessibility.
 In our vision of Southeast Asia, no one is left behind.
-For example, we published a collection our best articles from our first year in a book, New Naratif: The First Year, which you can buy at Newnaratif.com/shop
+If you can’t afford a membership, you can request a free sponsored membership.

 How is New Naratif funded?
 How does your membership model work?

-New Naratif is primarily funded by membership fees.
+New Naratif is primarily funded by membership fees, grants, and donations.
 Our content is advertising-free.
 In this way, we ensure that our priorities are aligned with the people who matter: our members.
 Anyone can join as a member, and it’s up to you how much you want to pay.
-The basic membership fee is US$52, but around 10% of our members choose to pay more for membership.
-Around 3% of our members pay at the highest tiers, either US$552/year or US$49/month, but all our members are treated equally.
-People choose to support us at higher tiers because they believe in our central mission, of promoting democracy, freedom of information, and freedom of expression in Southeast Asia.

 In practical terms, New Naratif is structured as a membership association registered in the UK.
-Our headquarters is in Kuala Lumpur, and we have a mailbox in Jakarta and an office in Medan.
-Our team members work in four different Southeast Asian countries.
+Our headquarter is in Kuala Lumpur, Malaysia.
+Our team members work in 8 Southeast Asian cities across 5 different Southeast Asian countries.

 Why should I join New Naratif as a member?

-If you are SEAsian, but want a different perspective to the mainstream, government controlled media, then join NN.
-If you are SEAsian, and would like to learn more about politics, to discuss issues such as nationalism, class, gender, sexuality and race, and to share your stories with other open-minded people, then join New Naratif.
+- you are SEAsian and would like to learn more about politics, to discuss issues such as nationalism, socio-economics and class, gender, sexuality and race.

 How can I stay informed about New Naratif?